Ancient music

-Ancient music refers to the musical cultures and practices that developed in the literate civilizations of the ancient world prior to the early medieval period (before approximately 500 CE).
+Ancient music consists of the musical cultures and practices that developed in the literate civilizations of the ancient world prior to the early medieval period (before approximately 500 CE).
 It follows the music of prehistoric societies and precedes the emergence of medieval music during the post-classical era.

 Major centers of ancient music developed in China, Egypt, Greece, India, Iran/Persia, the Maya civilization, Mesopotamia, and Rome.
 Though extremely diverse, the music of ancient civilizations is frequently characterized by monophony, improvisation, and the dominance of text in musical settings.

 Overview

 In prehistoric societies, music was transmitted orally, lacking written record.
-As writing systems developed and societies became more stratified, particularly in Europe and Asia, phonetic musical notation began to emerge as a way to preserve and standardize musical practices; the more recognizable Western diastematic notation would not develop till c.
-9th to 12th century CE with the creation of neumes.
+As writing systems developed and societies became more stratified, particularly in Europe and Asia, phonetic musical notation began to emerge as a way to preserve and standardize musical practices.
+The more recognizable Western diastematic notation would not develop until during the 9th to 12th centuries CE, with the creation of neumes.

 The earliest known example of notated music is the Hurrian Hymn No. 6, dating to the 14th century BCE.
 The development of notation marked a shift from exclusively oral transmission to a system that enabled the preservation and reinterpretation of musical themes.

 History by regions

 Egypt

 Egyptian lute players.
 Fresco from the tomb of Nebamun, a nobleman in the 18th Dynasty of Ancient Egypt (c.
 1350 BCE).

 Music has been an integral part of Egyptian culture since antiquity.
 The goddess Bat was credited with its invention, although she was later syncretized with the goddess Hathor.
-According to myth,Osiris used Hathor's music to civilize humanity.
+According to myth, Osiris used Hathor's music to civilize humanity.
 Evidence of Egyptian musical instruments dates back to the Predynastic period, Predynastic period, but becomes more substantial in tomb paintings from the Old Kingdom (c.
 2575–2134 BCE), in which harps, end-blown flutes (held diagonally), and single and double reed pipes similar to clarinets are depicted.

 Percussion instruments and lutes had been added to musical ensembles by the Middle Kingdom.
 Bronze cymbals from the Roman period (30 BCE–641 CE) have been discovered at a tomb site near Naucratis.

 Scholars have attempted to reconstruct the sound of ancient Egyptian instruments by analyzing the hole placement on flutes and reed pipes, and by reconstructing the stringing of lyres, harps, and lutes.
 However, only the Tutankhamun trumpets and some percussion instruments provide a partial idea of their actual sound.

 Most theories about how ancient Egyptian music sounded remain speculative.
 The sistrum, a ritual rattle used in religious ceremonies, was a prominent percussion instrument in ancient Egypt.